 21. To ensure that examiners do not know which candidate's work they are marking, it is important that candidates' work be anonymized.
-You may submit your electronic essay (by the January deadline) as a Word document displaying your name on the title page as per paragraph 26 of this guide.
+You may submit your electronic essay (by the April deadline) as a Word document displaying your name on the title page as per paragraph 26 of this guide.
 The Academic Department will assign a candidate number to anonymize your essay before marking, and advise you of such.
-For your dissertation, and written papers, a formal candidate number will have already be assigned to you once your exam application and fee have been accepted.
+For your dissertation, and essay, a formal candidate number will have already been assigned to you once your exam application and fee have been accepted.
 You should use this number to anonymize your dissertation (see para 58) and written papers (see para 34) prior to electronic submission.
-All electronic documents submitted to examoffice@apothecaries.org will be anonymized before marking commences.
+All electronic documents submitted to the BrightSpace Learning Platform will be anonymized before marking commences.